Now more than ever, we need your support. Make a donation to the Smithsonian's National Zoo and Conservation Biology Institute today!

 Follow along with this mobile Animal Adventure Guide during your Zoo visit to learn more about the animals you see.
 Enjoy short videos, "act it out" challenges, species stories and more.

-Each day, the Zoo offers keeper chats, animal feedings, and training demonstrations.
-You can meet elephants, see sloth bears slurp ants, watch sea lions catch fish and more.
-Programs are weather permitting.
+Check the schedule of daily programs for keeper chats and animal demos.
+Throughout the day, you can meet elephants, see sloth bears slurp ants, watch sea lions catch fish and more.

 Zoo Crew Family Guide